Table of Contents [expand]

 ...

-This tells you when each table was last vacuumed, and whether that was through a manual action or the autovacuum background worker.
-It also shows the threshold number of dead rows that triggers an autovacuum for that particular table, and whether you can expect an autovacuum to occur.
+The results report when each table was last vacuumed, and whether that was through a manual action or the autovacuum background worker.
+The results also show the threshold number of dead rows that triggers an autovacuum for that particular table, and whether you can expect an autovacuum to occur.

 VACUUM Variants